CDSoft/todo/README.md

 ### License

-Copyright © 2013, 2016 Christophe Delord (cdsoft.fr)
+Copyright © 2013, 2016 Christophe Delord (cdelord.fr)

 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2,